 'My father,' writes one of the sons, 'brought us all up with the idea that we should have to make our own way in the world.
 But at the same time, every one of us felt that what little he could do for us he would do to the last penny.
 His generosity used to break out unconsciously in a hundred details.
 During the Indian Mutiny, I gave a little lecture to the tenants and neighbours on what the army was then doing in the East.
-Unmeritorious as the performance undoubtedly was, I remember my father coming into his eyes, that he felt proud of it, and that he was not a rich man, but begged me to accept a twenty-pound note.'
+Unmeritorious as the performance undoubtedly was, I remember my father coming into my room early next morning, and saying, with tears in his eyes, that he felt proud of it, and that he was not a rich man, but begged me to accept a twenty-pound note.'